Coat of Arms of Albania Coat of Arms of Albania

 Location of Albania (33,021 bytes) Map of Albania (12,501 bytes)

 The area was conquered in the 15th century by the Ottoman Empire and remained under Ottoman control as part of the Rumelia province until 1912, when the first independent Albanian state was declared.
-The residue of Ottoman Turkish influence is most obvious in the religious beliefs of the Albanian people; the predominant religion is Islam and, in consequence, one might expect widespread acceptance of circumcision as a norm.
+The residue of Ottoman Turkish influence is most obvious in the religious beliefs of the Albanian people; the majority religion is Islam.
+Muslim boys were circumcised at age 7 or thereabouts with all the customary festivities.
+The minority Catholic and Orthodox Christians did not circumcise.
+Jews were circumcised as their religion requires, a week after birth.

 The communist régime collapsed in 1990 and the present Republic of Albania was founded in 1991.
-The country subsequently suffered another economic failure and further social unrest involving mass emigration of Albanians to Italy, Greece, Switzerland, Germany and North America, but Albania survived to become a full member of NATO in 2009 and has also applied to join the European Union.
+The country subsequently suffered a major economic failure, leading to social unrest involving mass emigration of Albanians to Italy, Greece, Switzerland, Germany and North America, but Albania survived to become a full member of NATO in 2009 and has also applied to join the European Union.
 However, it is likely to be some years before its economy and government meet the standards required for EU membership.

 Acknowledgements